eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/agent.rst

 Steps
 -----

-* Create a new :code:`eprosima::ddspipe::participants::types::Address` object with the address port, external address port, ip address and transport protocol.
+* Create a new :code:`eprosima::ddspipe::participants::types::Address` object with the address port, external address port, :term:`IP` address and transport protocol.
 * Instantiate the Client Node creating an object of such class with a name and the connection address.

 .. tabs::